jamestharpe/jamestharpe.com/content/dockerized-dotnet-core-app.md

 However, for this article I'm only going to focus on building the reporting and deletion functions so that I have something to get up and running in [Docker](/tools/docker/).
 I'll follow-up on adding storage, authentication, and registration to a ASP [Dotnet Core](/frameworks/dotnet-core/) Web API in a future article.

-## Technology Selection
+## Technology Selections

 While I anticipate the finished product will use additional technolgies, I'm just getting started so I'm keeping the selections to a minium.

+### Docker

+I started using Docker to create a [local WordPress development environment](https://github.com/jamestharpe/docker-compose-wordpress) and found it rediculously easy to use.
+I've since used it "here and there" in various experiments and I'm with SpamREST I'm looking to do my first Docker-based app deployment at scale.

+[//]: # (Write-up article about using Docker to run local WP Install)

+We'll use Docker to:

+* Build a containerized development environment
+* Containerize the SpamREST production environment

 ### Dotnet Core 2.0

 The Jibr back-end is a mix of technologies (including Node and Python), but the core REST API is written in .NET.
 Since Dotnet core came out, I've been eager to try it.
 Dotnet Core is much more "open source friendly" (not to mention Docker friendly) than classic .NET, so I've decided to go all-out with a Dotnet Core 2.0 back end.

-### Docker

-I started using Docker to create a [local WordPress development environment](https://github.com/jamestharpe/docker-compose-wordpress) and found it rediculously easy to use.
-I've since used it "here and there" in various experiments and I'm with SpamREST I'm looking to do my first Docker-based app deployment at scale.

-[//]: # (Write-up article about using Docker to run local WP Install)
+We'll use .NET core to:

+* Build a RESTful API for SpamREST
+* Automate testing

 ## Scaffold the ASP.NET Core Web API project